 - Collating and organizing testimonials for the website

-- Strong interest in supporting farmers and organic farming
+- Strong interest in supporting organic farming, gardening, and living

 - Organized, detail oriented, fast learner